 The ship plan and survey report collection includes a wide range of document types, over 480 in fact!
-As the wider digitisation program continues, we will be uploading more documents to the website.
-Read about some of our fascinating finds from the collection so far in our blogs.
+As our digitisation program continues we will upload even more to the website.
+Read about some of our fascinating finds in our blogs.

 Please note, the Centre's digitisation activities are ongoing and therefore some ships/documents from the collection may not yet be available.

 Periodical reports of survey carried out by Lloyd's Register surveyors containing details of the vessel at the time of survey.
 Reports can include information on a ship's build, ownership, voyages, registration, machinery, materials, repair, classification and loss.
 There are a wide variety of specific types that document the changes made to a vessel while classed by Lloyd's Register.